Are you still in doubt whether or not job ghosting is real? The simple and short answer: Yes! It is Real.

-Do you know it’s real with you getting caught up in it when it involves, for instance dating; Having a romantic time with a cute fellow together while looking out for another in anticipation, here you keep hoping even though it means you getting stuck to your mobile phone nervously for the next few weeks but heard nothing at all only to realize that you have been ghosted.
+Here you keep hoping even though it means you getting stuck to your mobile phone nervously for the next few weeks or even months, only to realize you have been ghosted.

-Such a scenario happens in circular jobs too.
-Job ghosting is very common and massively on the increase with one-third of candidates expressing their minds of how they were rejected from a job position without a positive response from recruiters in the first place.
+Job ghosting is very common and massively on the increase with one-third of candidates expressing their experiences of how they were rejected from a job position without a positive response from recruiters in the first place.

 It is so alarming that recruiters and hiring managers now leave candidates to wait in pain only to be ghosted after putting forward their resumes or ghosted after a series of interviews.

-If you’re interested in knowing why a lot of hiring managers are doing this, then stay put as our career advice expert Michael Samuel enlightens us more on this practice.
+If you’re interested in knowing why a lot of hiring managers are doing this, then stay put as our career advice expert Michael Samuel enlighten us more on this practice.

 As the term “ghosting” is commonly used these days in the online dating world and social media in general, we should have it in mind that it is also relevant to employment and a genuine concern for recruiters.